 Because it’s constructed using high-quality solid brass materials, the gauge is 100% corrosion resistant, scratch proof, and offers you its services for an extended period of time.
 Don’t forget that it also comes with a built-in leak detector (excess flow protection), which ensures your safety by altering you when there’s a leak.

-Last, but not the least, we have the MARTIN - Propane Tank Level Indicator Gauge.
+Last, but not the least, we have the MENSI Propane Gauge - Propane Tank Gauge Pressure Meter.
 This is a must-have gauge if you always find yourself burning a lot of gas quickly.
 It not only helps you save money and stay more economical but also clues you in case your gas is leaking.
 It is designed for plugging into type 1 regulator fitting.

 Being a super-accurate gauge, it helps you keep track of the amount of gas you’re using a well as the amount left in the tank.
 It also features a similar dial to all the other models above- with three marketed sections- namely Gas, Low gas, and Replace.
 This ensures easy reading of your gas status.

 It also boasts of top-grade, durable brass materials construction.
 Needless to repeat, this enables the gauge to keep off corrosion attempts, while allowing it to last for long period of time.
 Besides, it comes with UL certification which means it conforms to all the set security measures in Canada and USA.

 1. Can I install a propane tank gas gauge on my own?

 Yes, installing a propane tank gauge is an extremely easy job that doesn’t require you to use any tools or hire a professional.
 You just need to screw one of its ends to your gas tank and the other to your grill hose and you’re done!